Ilghazi: Biography

 Ilghazi gained control of Aleppo after the assassination of Lulu in 1117.
 He was invited to take control by princess Amina Khatun.
 In 1118, he took control of Mayyafiriqin and pacified the surrounding countryside.
 In 1119, Ilghazi defeated and killed Roger at the Battle of Ager Sanguinis; Ibn al-Qalanisi describes the victory as "one of the finest of victories, and such plenitude of divine aid was never granted to Islam in all its past ages."
 The Antiochene towns of Atharib, Zerdana, Sarmin, Ma'arrat al-Numan and Kafartab fell to his army.
 "Il Ghazi, however, was unable to extract full profit from his victory.
 His prolonged drunkenness deprived his army of leadership, and left the Turkmens free to ... scatter after plunder."

 Baldwin II (now Baldwin II of Jerusalem) soon arrived to drive Ilghazi back, inflicting heavy losses on the Turks in the hard-fought Battle of Hab on August 14, 1119.
 The next year Ilghazi took Nisibin, and then pillaged the County of Edessa before turning north towards Armenia.
 In 1121, he made peace with the crusaders, and with supposedly up to 250,000–350,000 troops, including men led by his son-in-law Sadaqah and Sultan Malik of Ganja, he invaded Georgia.
 David IV of Georgia met him at the Battle of Didgori and Ilgazi was defeated.
-According to Matthew of Edessa 400 000 Seljuks were killed.
-Among the various leaders, only Ilghazi and his son-in-law Dubais escaped.
+According to Matthew of Edessa 400,000 Seljuks were killed.
+Among the various leaders, only Ilghazi and his son-in-law Dubays ibn Sadaqa escaped.

 In 1122, Ilghazi and Balak defeated Joscelin I of Edessa and took him prisoner, but Ilgazi died in November of that year at Diyarbekir.
 He was buried at Mayyafariqin (Silvan today).
 Balak succeeded him in Aleppo and his sons Suleiman and Timurtash succeeded him in Mardin.

 Ibn al-Qalanisi is generally neutral on the character of Ilghazi, and describes only one "disgraceful habit" of the emir: "Now when Ilghazi drank wine and it got the better of him, he habitually remained for several days in a state of intoxication, without recovering his senses sufficiently to take control or to be consulted on any matter or decision."
 The Antiochene chronicler Walter the Chancellor was at first also neutral towards Ilghazi, until the Battle of Ager Sanguinis, in which Walter himself was captured; Ilghazi (written as "Algazi" in Latin) is then described as a "tyrant" and the "prince of the delusion and dissent of the Turcomans."
 Walter also remarks on Ilghazi's drunkenness.

 Family and issue

-Ilghazi married first Farkhunda Khatun, the daughter of Radwan of Aleppo, but he never actually met her and the marriage was never consummated.
+Ilghazi married first Farkhunda Khatun, the daughter of Ridwan of Aleppo, but he never actually met her and the marriage was never consummated.
 He then married the daughter of Toghtekin of Damascus and had the following children: